A shepherd's hut for David Cameron

-When Paul Bennett of Red Sky Shepherd's Huts answered the phone one day this January, it led to a conversation he would never forget.
+When Paul Bennett, Founder of Red Sky Shepherd's Huts, answered the phone one day in January, it led to a conversation he would never forget.
 The caller was David Cameron, recently stepped down from political life and calling from his Cotswold home.
 He wanted to buy a shepherd's hut.

 Sitting in the Cameron family garden on a sunny Spring day, just one week after delivery of his hand-crafted shepherd hut, I asked the ex-Prime Minister and his hut maker Paul about their chance meeting.